raul-dunca/acsc_2025_quals/rev/neon-cirquit.md

         } while (s_7 != rax_42);
 ```

-Basically it just negates each byte and this is the password so I created a script to decode the password:
+Basically, it just negates each byte, so I created a script to decode the password:

 ```python